- Home

 Word limit: 500 words.*

 The essay should demonstrate your understanding of genetic counseling and explain your interest in the field overall, and specifically in the program at UPenn.
-We recommend including information about relevant experiences and also on future aspirations.
+We recommend including information about relevant experiences and future aspirations.

 Letters of Recommendation